+REGARDING THE

+HUDSON TUNNEL PROJECT

+IN HUDSON COUNTY, NEW JERSEY

+AND

-REGARDING THE HUDSON TUNNEL PROJECT IN HUDSON COUNTY, NEW JERSEY AND NEW YORK COUNTY, NEW YORK
+NEW YORK COUNTY, NEW YORK

-WHEREAS, the proposed Hudson Tunnel Project is intended to preserve the current functionality of the Northeast Corridor's ("NEC") Hudson River rail crossing between New Jersey and New York and strengthen the resilience of the NEC (Exhibit A - Project Location annexed hereto); and
+WHEREAS, the proposed Hudson Tunnel Project ("Project") is intended to preserve the current functionality of the Northeast Corridor's ("NEC") Hudson River rail crossing between New Jersey and New York and strengthen the resilience of the NEC (Exhibit A - Project Location annexed hereto); and

-WHEREAS, the Federal Railroad Administration ("FRA") is providing grant funding to the National Railroad Passenger Corporation (Amtrak) with Annual Federal Capital funds from fiscal years 2016 and 2017, to (1) conduct preliminary engineering ("PE") and (2) contribute funds to the New Jersey Transit Corporation ("NJ TRANSIT") to carry out environmental analyses in compliance with the National Environmental Policy Act (42 U.S.C. § 4321 et seq.) ("NEPA"), for the Hudson Tunnel Project; and
+WHEREAS, the Federal Railroad Administration ("FRA") is administering Annual Grant funds to the National Railroad Passenger Corporation ("Amtrak"), to (1) conduct preliminary engineering ("PE") and (2) contribute funds to the New Jersey Transit Corporation ("NJ TRANSIT") to carry out environmental analyses in compliance with the National Environmental Policy Act (42 U.S.C. § 4321 et seq.) ("NEPA"), for the Project; and

-WHEREAS, FRA is preparing an Environmental Impact Statement ("EIS") for the Hudson Tunnel Project pursuant to NEPA and has coordinated the NEPA process with consultation pursuant to Section 106 of the National Historic Preservation Act of 1966 (54 U.S.C. § 306108) ("NHPA"), as amended, and its implementing regulations at 36 CFR Part 800 (hereinafter collectively referred to as "Section 106") and is serving as the lead Federal agency responsible for compliance with NEPA and Section 106; and
+WHEREAS, FRA is preparing an Environmental Impact Statement ("EIS") for the Project pursuant to NEPA and has coordinated the NEPA process with consultation pursuant to Section 106 of the National Historic Preservation Act of 1966 (54 U.S.C. § 306108) ("NHPA"), as amended, and its implementing regulations at 36 CFR Part 800 (hereinafter collectively referred to as "Section 106"); and